fboender/ansible-cmdb/docs/usage.md

                  -i hosts \
                  facts/

+If you want to add custom columns, please refer to 'Custom templates' section.

 ## Extending facts

 You can specify multiple directories that need to be scanned for facts.
 This